 No culture.
 No alcohol other than hotels.
 Good family destination.
 Great climate.
 Unwelcome to gays.
 No one is equal with clear discrimination towards Asians and lower classes.

 A tall building not visible from 40 km away because the air is dusty and unclear.
-Everything is a long journey, too far, but taxi offer best transport option.
+Everything is a long journey, too far, but the taxi offers the best transport option.

-Food is safe but but not spectacular.
+Food is safe but not spectacular.
 There is nothing genuine about the cuisine nor is it inventive.
-It is as western as can be and offers little in terms of local specialties.
+It is as western as can be and offers little in terms of local specialities.

 I ordered my mojito with an extra shot, of lemon of course, since alcohol is only served in hotels.
 The experience is more about the hotel than the destination, which I can’t fault at all about my stay at JA Ocean View.
 Dubai caters to those who prefer a hotel stay vacation because beyond that is more than malls and desserts.

-From the ground Dubai appears vast but from the sky it appears rather bare.
-A feeling I had while my feet were firmly on its ground, and as cold and conservative heartless destination for a any cultural traveler.
+From the ground, Dubai appears vast but from the sky, it appears rather bare.
+A feeling I had while my feet were firmly on its ground, and a cold and conservative heartless destination for any cultural traveller.